 - A short history of AI can by CS Past President David Allan Grier is available as well

 A significant point made by Harari is that Artificial Intelligence does not require Artificial Consciousness.
+An intermediate stage might include Artificial Emotional interactions.
 A range of purpose built AI systems can individually have significant impact on society without reflecting what the IEEE Ethics project recognizes to as “Artificial Generalized Intelligence”.
 This means that jobs, elections, advertising, online/phone service centers, weapons systems, vehicles, book/movie recommendations, news feeds, search results, online dating connections, and so much more will be (or are being) influenced or directed by combinations of big data, personalization and AI.

 What concerns/opportunities do you see in this, ‘brave new world’?